NREL/HPC/CONTRIBUTING.md

 ### Directory structure

 Here is a brief overview of how files and directories should be organized within this repository.
-Explicitly listed files or directories should remain fixed in location and name, and assumed to exist as such by other files:
+Explicitly named files or directories should remain fixed in location and name, and assumed to exist as such by other files:

 ```bash
 HPC  # i.e. the root of this repo